 Some have gone on to train as soloists at top European conservatoires in Paris, Lyon, Amsterdam, London, Berlin, Lausanne or Geneva, while others have created their own vocal ensembles or pursued a career abroad.

 CMBV vocational training is open to all singers aged 18-30 from France and abroad.
 The choir and course is limited to a maximum of 17 members.
 In 2024-25, all vocal ranges - soprano, countertenor, haute-contre, tenor, baritone and bass voices - will be recruited.

 - Music & vocal training: completion of 2 years study at a conservatoire, preferably a music degree and extensive choral experience.

 - Academic qualification: school leaving certificate (baccalaureate equivalent)

-The admission procedure comprises 3 rounds which take place between January and May each year:
+The admission procedure take place between February and May each year: